Mid-D-Man/mdix-scaffold/README.md

 Declarative, idempotent project structure generator using [DixScript](https://github.com/Mid-D-Man/DixScript-Rust) `.mdix` files.

-Define your layout once in a `.mdix` file.
-Run a workflow.
-Done.
+Define your layout once.
+Run a workflow or a local CLI command.
-Run it again — only new entries are added, existing files are never touched.
+Only new entries are added — existing files are never touched by default.

 ---

-## Quickstart (two options)
+## Quickstart

-### Option A — Use as a reusable workflow (recommended)
+### Option A — Use as a reusable workflow (no fork required)

-You only need **one file** in your repo.
-The scaffold repo does everything else.
+Create one file in your repo:

-Create `.github/workflows/generate-structure.yml` in your repo:
+**`.github/workflows/generate-structure.yml`**
 ```yaml
 name: Generate project structure